wellcomecollection/storage-service/docs/architecture.md

 ![](images/architecture/architecture.001.png)

-The user selects files they want to store together, and creates a bag using the [BagIt packaging format](https://tools.ietf.org/html/rfc8493).
+The user selects files they want to store together, and puts them in a bag using the [BagIt packaging format](https://tools.ietf.org/html/rfc8493).
 They compress the bag as a tar.gz archive, and upload it to an S3 bucket (the "ingests bucket").

 <details>